pingcap/docs-cn/tidb-troubleshooting-map.md

 - 6.3.4 `Checkpoint for … has invalid status:(error code)`

     - Cause: Checkpoint is enabled, and Lightning/Importer has previously abnormally exited.
-To prevent accidental data corruption, Lightning will not start until the error is addressed.
+To prevent accidental data corruption, TiDB Lightning will not start until the error is addressed.
 The error code is an integer less than 25, with possible values as `0, 3, 6, 9, 12, 14, 15, 17, 18, 20 and 21`.
 The integer indicates the step where the unexpected exit occurs in the import process.
 The larger the integer is, the later the exit occurs.

     - Solution: See [Troubleshooting Solution](/tidb-lightning/tidb-lightning-faq.md#checkpoint-for--has-invalid-status-error-code).